snaphydroponics/user-guide.snaphydroponics.info/_en/index.md

 ### Plastic Spoon, BBQ Stick or Similar Implements

 This is used to uproot seedlings from the sowing tray.
-This is also used to digging implement when transferring the seedlings to the seedling plugs.
+This is also used as digging implement when transferring the seedlings to the seedling plugs.

 ### Procedure

 <ol>
-<li>Using a handsaw make four (4) to six (6) vertical slits on the side of the cup
+<li>Using a handsaw, make four (4) to six (6) vertical slits on the side of the cup
 starting from the bottom.
 It should run two-thirds (2/3) along the side of the cup and about one-third (1/3) the radius of the bottom of the cup.